Everything You Need to Know About New Year’s Eve 2022 in St Ives.

 Take a look at our blog Best Restaurants In St Ives With Sea Views for more suggestions.

-New Year’s Pub Crawl
+New Year’s Eve Pub Crawl

-Past New Year’s Eve in St Ives
+Tips For New Year’s Eve in St Ives in 2022

 Turning up unprepared is often a bad idea due to the crowds and the number of people on the streets.
-With that in mind, here are some tips on how to get organised.
+With that in mind, here are some tips on how to get organised…

-Kids: Light up your kids so you can keep an eye on them, we put flashing lights or glow bracelets on them as part of the fancy’s dress outfits.
+Kids: Light up your kids so you can keep an eye on them.
+We put flashing lights or glow bracelets on them as part of the fancy’s dress outfits.

 Don’t drive after 6 pm: Roads close at this time, meaning you might get stuck and have to abandon your car until the next morning.